kilim/kilim/README.md

 java 10:
   * java 10 has a bug and refuses to load some valid lambdas
   * https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8209112
-  * this is already fixed in java 11 and expected to be fixed in the next java 10 update (oct 16, 2018)
+  * this is already fixed in java 11 but will not be fixed in java 10 due to the new release cycle
   * throws `java.lang.NoClassDefFoundError` when attempting to load a woven fiber-less lambda
   * workaround: use lambdas that take an explicit last parameter `Fiber dummy` and a corresponding default method without that last parameter